Reuben9027/kmkss_img_tool/README.md

 }

-the xdata is the original text, tdata is the text that will replace xdata toTranslate is a boolean 0|1 that indicate for the program to use tdata instean xdata when using parameter 2
+the xdata is the original text, tdata is the text that will replace xdata toTranslate is a boolean 0|1 that indicate for the program to use tdata instead of xdata when using parameter 2